themasquer/AppCoreLite/README.md

 1) JWT creation utility.
 2) Hierarchical data services.

-Other than these features AppCoreLite provides some useful utilities such as writing a money value into text format (Only supported in Turkish for now).
+Other than these features AppCoreLite provides some useful utilities such as writing a money value into text format (Only supported in Turkish for now) and checking intersections in a list of date time for start and end date time values.

 AppCoreLite also includes a scaffolding application called ScaffoldApp for updating MVC and WebApi scaffolding templates.